philnash/pwned/README.md

 `Pwned` is a Ruby library to use the Pwned Passwords API's [k-Anonymity model](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/#cloudflareprivacyandkanonymity) to test a password against the API without sending the entire password to the service.

+The data from this API is provided by [Have I been pwned?](https://haveibeenpwned.com/).
+Before using the API, please check [the acceptable uses and license of the API](https://haveibeenpwned.com/API/v2#AcceptableUse).

 ## Installation

 Add this line to your application's Gemfile: